I beg to move,

 Does the Minister view what I have described as charitable behaviour?
 Will she ensure that the trust follows the example of the National Trust and offers to buy back leases at market value?
 Will she press the charity to allow the option of enfranchisement, as committed to the Minister previously?
 Or will she leave the residents with no option but to await a Labour Government and justice for leaseholders?

 First, I should declare an interest as I, too, am currently the owner of a leasehold property.
-As 66% of property transactions in Leigh now come with a leasehold, you would be hard-pushed to find someone in Leigh who is not affected.
+As 66% of property transactions in Leigh now come with a leasehold, anyone would be hard-pushed to find someone in Leigh who is not affected.

 I thank my hon.
 Friend the Member for Sheffield South East (Mr Betts) for securing this important debate.
 I also thank my hon.
 Friend the Member for Feltham and Heston (Seema Malhotra) for her work on this issue.
 I know that she has constituents here in the Public Gallery.
 I thank the all-party group on leasehold and commonhold reform and the campaigners of the National Leasehold Campaign, in particular Katie Kendrick, for their work in highlighting the scandal and for providing support to constituents all over the country.
 Their work has brought together the real injustices facing people who own their own home.